czl9707/notes-n-writings/as/developer/notes/linux_network.md

 Namespace is meant for isolation.
 Each namespace gets its own set of tables, routing tables, ARP tables and etc. When processes got started, they inherit the same namespace from their parent.

 `ip netns add | attach | del | set` can be used for namespace operations.

+Network namespace is a struct in Linux kernel, and the kernel expose the struct at `/proc/<pid>/ns/net`, where `pid` is the process bound to the namespace, or more accurately, the file is a reference to the network namespace the current process binding to.

+While `ip netns` rely on `/var/run/netns/<nsname>` instead of `/proc/<pid>/ns/net`.
+One reason is namespace will be recycled if no process binding to it, which is exactly what happened when it got created by `ip netns` in the first place, a handle file `/var/run/netns/<nsname>` is necessary to keep it alive.

 ## Tools & Libs